uatec/hidef.github.io/about.md

 ---
 <h2>Who am I?</h2>

-<p>I have been programming as long as I can remember, back when screens and have more than 10 years of professional experience working with small and large businesses.</p>
+<p>I have been programming as long as I can remember and have more than 10 years of professional experience working with small and large businesses.</p>

 <p>This experience has taught me why patterns and practices like Microservices and Continuous Delivery exist and why we need them.</p>

 <h2>What can I offer?</h2>

-<p>Need help with your buzzwords?
+<p>Do you need help with your buzzwords?
 ReST, Microservices, Continuous Delivery, DevOps?
 Do you want to improve on common technology problems like stability, velocity, reliability?
-You want to review your architecture and practices?</p>
+Or maybe you want to review your architecture and practices?</p>

 <h2>Get in touch</h2>
 <div class="social-links" style="border-bottom: 0px; padding-top: 0.83em; padding-bottom: 0.83em">